codefresh-io/onprem/local-volumes/README.md

 ### Local Volumes helm chart
-Creates Loval volumes and pvcs, makes directories on the nodes
+Creates local volumes and pvcs, makes directories on the nodes

 Copy from template and edit values.yaml
 Set